Fractal dimension and the counting rule of the Goldstone modes: The ferromagnetic states: arbitrary spin

 In order to understand how the logarithmic scaling behaviour emerges in the thermodynamic limit, we plot $S_L(n,M)$ vs $\log_2 n$ in Fig.~\ref{Su2many}: (a) For $s=1$, $M=L/4$, when $L$ is varied: $L=$ 100, 200, 500 and 1000.
 A significant deviation from the logarithmic scaling behaviour is observed when $L$ is relatively small, but tends to vanish, as $L$ increases.
 Indeed, the prefactor is close to the exact value $1/2$, with an error being less than 1.1$\%$, when $L=1000$: $S_{1000}(n,250) = 0.505\log_2n + 0.891$. (b) For $s=1$, $L=1000$, when $M$ is varied: $M=$ $250$, $500$, $750$ and $1000$.
 This amounts to varying the filling $f$.
 The prefactor is close to $1/2$, regardless of the values of the filling $f$, within an error less than 2.3$\%$.
 That is, the contribution from the filling $f$ goes to a non-universal additive constant, as anticipated. (c) For $M=250$, $L=1000$, when $s$ is varied: $s=$ $1/2$, 1, 3/2, 2, 5/2 and $3$.
 The prefactor is close to $1/2$ for any spin $s$, within an error less than 2.2$\%$.
 Here, $n$ ranges from $10$ to $40$.
+Our numerics confirm that, for large enough $L$, $S_L(n,M)$ logarithmically increases with $n$, as $n$ increases, subject to $1\ll n \ll L/2$, irrespective of $M$, as long as $M/L$ is neither 0 nor 1.
+That is, for the block size $n$ between 10 and 40, it is necessary to choose, e.g., $L=1000$, to ensure that it is large enough to reach a scaling limit.